opentecture/mindmapping/sandbox/opentecture-bookmarks/add-a-line-bookmarks/v-0-5-05/README.md

 ### Tags

-* 2019-08-11 ~ Theo  Filter by tags menu subdivided similar to edit tag sets
+* 2019-08-11 ~ Theo ~ Filter by tags menu subdivided similar to edit tag sets
-* 2019-07-07 ~ Theo ~ Create tag chains usable to tie Mind Map elements
+* 2019-07-07 ~ Theo ~ Create tag chains usable to tie or link as Mind Map elements
 * 2019-06-23 ~ Theo ~ Filter by multiple tags
 * 2019-06-23 ~ Theo ~ Add tags to multiple bookmarks at same time